Nutrition Therapy

 2. Alcohol

-Alcohol temporarily shifts your liver’s priorities, making blood sugar regulation less efficient.
-It also disrupts sleep and increases inflammation — two major contributors to low energy.
+Alcohol temporarily shifts your liver’s priorities, making blood sugar regulation and detoxification less efficient.
+It also disrupts sleep and increases inflammation — two major contributors to increased cortisol and low energy.

 • Glucose becomes harder to regulate